Windsor-1-1 Vermont Representative District, 2002–2012

 The Windsor-1-1 Representative District is a one-member state Representative district in the U.S. state of Vermont.
-It is one of the 108 one- or two-member districts into which the state was divided by the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2000 U.S. Census.
+It is one of the 108 one- or two-member districts into which the state was divided by the redistricting and reapportionment plan developed by the Vermont General Assembly following the 2000 U.S. census.
 The plan applies to legislatures elected in 2002, 2004, 2006, 2008, and 2010.
-A new plan will be developed in 2012 following the 2010 U.S. Census.
+A new plan will be developed in 2012 following the 2010 United States census.

 The Windsor-1-1 District includes all of the Windsor County towns of Andover, Baltimore, and Chester, as well as part of the town of Springfield:

 The rest of the town of Springfield is in Windsor-1-2.

 As of the 2000 census, the state as a whole had a population of 608,827.
 As there are a total of 150 representatives, there were 4,059 residents per representative (or 8,118 residents per two representatives).
 The one member Windsor-1-1 District had a population of 3,912 in that same census, 3.62% below the state average.